OGBlackDiamond/firefox-user-styles/README.md

 * push these changes to your fork
 * run the `configure.py` script:
     * Argument options:
         1. **No argument** - will add configuration files like normal and won't touch anything that already exists
         2. `--wipe` - will remove any pre-existing configuration files before putting new ones in their place
         3. `--append` - will append the new data on top of existing configuration files
         4. `--delete` - deletes any existing configuration files and does not proceed with adding new files; this should be used if something breaks

     #### Special arguments:
-    * `--developer` or `-d` - will target firefox developer edition profiles, instead of the standard install.
+    * `--developer` or `-d` - will target firefox developer edition profiles
+    * `--nightly` or `-n` - will target firefox nightly edition profiles
-    * `--custom` or `-c` - takes a string as input, the script will try to target a profile with the name you pass in.
+    * `--custom` or `-c` - takes a string as input, the script will try to target a profile with the name you pass in

 * restart Firefox